Rahul Ranade: Selected discography

-Rahul's musical compositions have highlighted more than 35 films, including Nidaan, Vaastav, Astitva, Saatchya Aat Gharaat, Kaakasparsha, Dr Prakash Baba Amte, and the National Award winning movie Kaccha Limbu.
+Rahul's musical compositions have highlighted more than 35 films, including Nidaan, Vaastav, Astitva, Saatchya Aat Gharat, Kaksparsh, Dr. Prakash Baba Amte, and the National Award winning movie Kaccha Limboo.

 He has scored music for more than 200 Plays in Marathi, Hindi, Gujarati, English and German.
 He was also invited by Grips Theater, Germany to compose music for one their initiatives.